dannymirxa/allrecipes-hackathon/README.md

 - **URL:** `/api/ingredient-cooccurrence`
 - **Method:** `GET`
-- **Query Parameter:** `ingredient` (string, required)
+- **Query Parameter:** `ingredient` (string, required, 2-50 characters, alphabetic, spaces, and hyphens allowed)

+Description: Retrieves the top 10 co-occurring ingredients for a specified ingredient by analyzing available recipes.
+It utilizes a pre-computed map for fast access.

 Example:
 ```bash
 curl -X 'GET' 'http://localhost:8000/api/ingredient-cooccurrence?ingredient=cinnamon'
 ```

-Description: Retrieves the top 10 co-occurring ingredients for a specified ingredient by analyzing available recipes.

 #### **Recipe Duplicates**

 - **URL:** `/api/recipe-duplicates`
 - **Method:** `POST`
 - **Request Body:** JSON object conforming to `RecipeWrapper` schema

+Description: Finds and returns a list of up to 5 recipes with the highest similarity scores to the provided recipe using cosine similarity on TF-IDF vectors.

 Example:
 ```bash